Expo-67/Big-Belly-Burger/cm3wxm7nm000c09mq2g87amqf.md

 ## Connecting to an Atlas Cluster in Node.js Applications

-Create a new folder called test install the following dependencies: npm init -y (package.json) npm install mongodb.
+Create a new folder called test install the following dependencies: npm init -y (package.json) npm installs mongodb.

 Create a file called atlas\_uri.js and add the following codemodule.export = uri =